Yucca Mountain nuclear waste repository: Cultural impact

 Archaeological surveys have found evidence that Native Americans used the immediate vicinity of Yucca Mountain on a temporary or seasonal basis.
 Some Native Americans disagree with the conclusions of archaeological investigators that their ancestors were highly mobile groups of hunter-gatherers who occupied the Yucca Mountain area before Euroamericans began using the area for prospecting, surveying, and ranching.
 They believe that these conclusions overlook traditional accounts of farming that occurred before European contact.

 Yucca Mountain and surrounding lands were central in the lives of the Southern Paiute, Western Shoshone, and Owens Valley Paiute and Shoshone peoples, who shared them for religious ceremonies, resource uses, and social events.

 Delays since 2009

-Starting in 2009, the Obama administration attempted to close the Yucca Mountain repository, despite current US law that designates Yucca Mountain as the nation's nuclear waste repository.
+Starting in 2009, the Obama administration attempted to close the Yucca Mountain repository, despite US law that designates Yucca Mountain as the nation's nuclear waste repository.
 The administration agency, DOE, began implementation of the President's plan in May 2009.
 The Nuclear Regulatory Commission also went along with the administration's closure plan.
-Various state and Congressional entities attempted to challenge the administration's closure plans, by statute and in court.
+Various state and congressional entities attempted to challenge the administration's closure plans, by statute and in court.

-Most recently, in August 2013, a US Court of Appeals decision told the NRC and the Obama administration that they must either "approve or reject [DOE's] application for [the] never-completed waste storage site at Nevada's Yucca Mountain."
+In August 2013, a US Court of Appeals decision told the NRC and the Obama administration that they must either "approve or reject [DOE's] application for [the] never-completed waste storage site at Nevada's Yucca Mountain."
 They cannot simply make plans for its closure in violation of US law.

 In May 2009, then United States Secretary of Energy Steven Chu stated: